top of page

 During the Covid-19 phase 3 trials, test subjects who received the preliminary vaccine were instructed to continue their normal daily life until the end of the trial period.
 They would then be examined if they had contracted the virus to determine if the experimental vaccine had a positive or negative effect compared to a non-vaccinated group of test subjects.

-Especially if the community was taking the necessary precautions against spreading the virus (e.g., face masks, keeping a proper distance, etc.).
-If it was determined that not enough subjects were infected then another trial period would commence, which only further delayed the urgent need for results during a viral outbreak.
+Especially if the community was taking the necessary precautions against spreading the virus (e.g., face masks, keeping a proper distance, working remotely, etc.).
+If not enough subjects were infected then another trial period would commence which only further delays the urgent need for results during a viral outbreak.

-Instead of relying on random chance, perhaps, it would be better to directly infect the test subjects with the virus itself, either by injection or spray, to ensure that they were properly infected for the case study.
+Instead of relying on a random chance of being infected, it may be better to directly infect the test subjects with the virus itself, either by injection or spray, to ensure that they were properly setup for the study.
 Direct injection would guarantee that the test subjects were infected with the virus, while a spray mist would simulate normal public conditions (as from a cough or sneeze), but at a lower contraction rate.

-By doing so, the third stage of vaccine development would be greatly improved which is essential for a rapid response during a global pandemic (e.g., going from weeks or months, to a single day).
+If this was done, the third stage of vaccine development would be greatly improved which is essential for a rapid response during a global pandemic (e.g., phase 3 trial may be reduced from weeks/months to a single day).

 Hospitalized Patients